The pattern

 -

-Clients push back on cost — so scans get deferred, and the team stops offering them.
+Clients push back on cost — so scans get deferred, and the team stops

 -

-Staff confidence varies shift to shift — meaning the same scan produces different
+Staff confidence varies shift to shift — meaning the same scan produces

 quality on different days.